amber-h/ghc_katas/README.md

 run tests: ``` rake all_tests```

+# 2016 Katas

+# Pig Latin Kata

+The goal is to convert sentences to sentences in [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin).
+Pig Latin is described as follows:

+For words that begin with consonants, all letters before the initial vowel are placed at the end of the word sequence.
+Then, "ay" is added, as in the following examples:

+"pig" → "igpay"
+"banana" → "ananabay"
+"trash" → "ashtray"
+"happy" → "appyhay"
+"duck" → "uckday"

+For words that begin with a vowel, one just adds "way" to the end.
+Examples are:

+"eat" → "eatway"
+"omelet" → "omeletway"
+"are" → "areway"

+For sentences the rules apply to each word individually:

+"Hello how are you?" → "Ellohay owhay areway ouyay?"

+'qu' should be treated as a single phoneme, ex:

+"queen" → "eenquay"
+"square" → "aresquay"

+bonus:
+  * make sure you maintain capitalization in sentences, but with new letter capitalized
+  * ex: "Hello, I am from Canada" -> "Ellohay, Iway amway omfray Anadacay"

+# Sum Square Difference Kata

+This kata is Problem 6 from Project Euler:

+The sum of the squares of the first ten natural numbers is,

+12 + 22 + ... + 102 = 385
+The square of the sum of the first ten natural numbers is,

+(1 + 2 + ... + 10)2 = 552 = 3025
+Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is 3025 − 385 = 2640.

+Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.
+Your programming should be able to give you the difference between the sum of squares for the first 'n' natural numbers.

+# 2015 Katas

 # Minesweeper Kata
 A field of N x M squares is represented by N lines of exactly M characters each.
 The character '*' represents